 Not all soils are created equal.
 Some soils allow water to pass through rapidly, while others hardly let water pass through at all.
 The solution to either problem is the same: add organic material.

 Organic material like compost, fallen leaves, or composted manure will improve the soil’s ability to store water.
-This ensures that the water you put into your garden stays within your garden.
+This ensures that the water you put into your water-wise garden stays within your garden.
 Add at least one inch of compost to your garden each year.

 Learn more about creating and maintaining healthy soil.